modernish/modernish/README.md

     * `--fglob`: All patterns must match.
 Any nonexistent path terminates the program.
 Use this if your program would not work if there are no paths to search in.
+* One of `--split` or `--split=`*characters*.
+This operator, which is only accepted in the [safe mode](#user-content-use-safe), safely applies the shell's field splitting mechanism to the *path* name(s) given *(but **not** to any patterns in the *find-expression*, which are passed on to the `find` utility as given)*.
+The simple `--split` operator applies the shell's default field splitting by space, tab, and newline.
+If you supply one or more of your own *characters* to split by, each of these characters will be taken as a field separator if it is whitespace, or field terminator if it is non-whitespace.
+(Note that shells with [QRK_IFSFINAL](#user-content-quirks) treat both whitespace and non-whitespace characters as separators.)
+If any pathname resulting from the split starts with `-` or is identical to `!` or `(`, this is a fatal error unless `--glob` or `--fglob` is also given.
 * `--xargs`.
 This operator is specified **instead** of the *varname*; it is a syntax error to have both.
 Instead of one iteration per found item, as many items as possible per iteration are stored into the positional parameters